Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 using `xml_ok_session()`.
 Interestingly, we need to pass in a `key`, so presumably parts of the response will be encrypted with our master password.
-If parsing was successful, the parsed session is "returned" to the caller via the `session` pointer and we return.
+If parsing was successful, the parsed session is "returned" to the caller via the `session` pointer and we leave the function.
 The rest of the function seems to be around identifying the cause for a login failure, so we can ignore it for the time being.

-Jumping to the function that calls `ordinary_login()`, we reach `lastpass_login()`.
+Looking up the stack to the function that calls `ordinary_login()`, we reach `lastpass_login()`.

 ```c